rchampieux/diy-documentation/docs/index.md

-# Helping You Naviate the Research Metrics Landscape
+# Helping You Navigate the Research Metrics Landscape

 ![Do It Yourself](images/mt-log.png)